Non-trivial Kazhdan-Lusztig coefficients of affine Weyl groups: Preliminaries

 \section{Preliminaries}

-{\bf 1.1.} Let $G$ be a connected, simply connected simple algebraic group over the field $\mathbb{C}$ of complex numbers and let $T$ be a maximal torus of $G$.
+In this section we recall some facts and fix some notations.
+Let $G$ be a connected, simply connected simple algebraic group over the field $\mathbb{C}$ of complex numbers and let $T$ be a maximal torus of $G$.
 Then the Weyl group $W_0=N_G(T)/T$ acts naturally on the character group $X=\text{Hom}(T,\mathbb{C}^*)$ of $T$.
 The semidirect product $W=W_0\ltimes X$ is called an extended affine Weyl group.
 It contains the affine Weyl group $W_a=W_0\ltimes \mathbb{Z}R$, where $R$ is the root system of $G$ with respect to $T$.
-For $x\in X,$ denote by $t_x$ the translation $y\mapsto y+x$ of $X.$ Let $E=\mathbb{R}\otimes X.$ We can naturally consider that $W$ acts on $E$ via scalar extension; the action is faithful.
-Thus $W$ is identified with a subgroup of the affine transformation group on $E.$ Afterwards we shall not distinguish them.
+For $x\in X,$ denote by $t_x$ the translation $y\mapsto y+x$ of $X.$ Let $E=\mathbb{R}\otimes X.$ Then $W$ acts on $E$ naturally and the action is faithful.
+Thus $W$ can be identified with a subgroup of the affine transformation group on $E.$